2nolife/SimpleWebServer-Plugin/README.md

 ![UE Console](files/sws_4.PNG)

-## Building from source
+## Building from source on Windows
 * Clone the repository and `cd SimpleWebServer-Plugin`
-* Double click on `ue-project\MyProject\MyProject.uproject` and choose `Yes` to build the project, the build will fail but it will create required directories
+* Double click on `ue-project\MyProject\MyProject.uproject` and choose `Yes` to build the project, it will take few minutes and the build will fail but it will create required directories.

 ![UE Build](files/sws_7.PNG)
 ![UE Build Failed](files/sws_6.PNG)

 * Open VS project by clicking on `vs-project\SimpleWebServer\SimpleWebServer.sln`
-* Build solution for `Release`, this will create the following 2 files in `vs-project\SimpleWebServer\x64\Release` ** SimpleWebServer.dll
+* Build solution for `Release x64`, this will create the following 2 files in `vs-project\SimpleWebServer\x64\Release` ** SimpleWebServer.dll
 ** SimpleWebServer.lib
 * Copy those 2 files to `ue-project\MyProject\Plugins\SimpleWebServer\Source\ThirdParty\SimpleWebServerLibrary\Win64`